Study of the Magnetic Dipole Transition of $J/\psi\to\gamma\eta_c$ via $\eta_c\to p\bar{p}$

-A four constraint (4C) kinematic fit, requiring energy and momentum conservation between the initial and final states, is imposed under the hypothesis of $J/\psi\to\gamma p\bar{p}$.
+A four constraint (4C) kinematic fit, requiring energy and momentum conservation between the initial and final states, is imposed under the hypothesis of $e^+e^-\to J/\psi\to\gamma p\bar{p}$.
 If there is more than one combination due to multiple photon candidates, the combination with the minimum $\chi^2_{\rm 4C}$ is selected.
 The $\chi^2_{\rm 4C}$ is required to be less than 23 based on the optimization of the Figure-of-Merit defined as $\frac{S}{\sqrt{S+B}}$~\cite{Punzi:2003bu}, where $S$ in the numerator is the signal yield from MC simulation and $S+B$ in the denominator is the number of events from the data sample.
 Only candidates within the $\eta_c$ mass region are kept for the amplitude analysis.

 After applying all selection criteria mentioned above, 479,652 candidate events for $J/\psi\to\gamma p\bar{p}$ survive in the data sample.
 The $J/\psi$ inclusive MC simulation contains two dominant background components: $J/\psi\to p\bar{p}\gamma^{\rm F}$ and $J/\psi\to p\bar{p}\pi^0$, where $\gamma^{\rm F}$ is a FSR photon.
-The process $J/\psi\to p\bar{p}\gamma^{\rm F}$ is simulated within the inclusive MC sample with {\sc photos}~\cite{photos2}, which yields a background fraction of 22.8\% of the total events.
+The process $J/\psi\to p\bar{p}\gamma^{\rm F}$ is well simulated in the inclusive MC sample with {\sc photos}~\cite{photos2}, which contributes to the background at a level of 22.8\% of the total events.
 The consistency between data and MC simulation is checked with the control sample $J/\psi\to p\bar{p}$, where the energy spectra of FSR photons show good agreement.
 Another exclusive MC sample is simulated for the $J/\psi\to p\bar{p}\pi^0$ decay based on a preliminary amplitude analysis result, and the corresponding background level is estimated to be 4.2\%.
 The contribution from other $J/\psi$ background processes is predicted to be less than 0.2\% and modeled with inclusive MC simulation in the amplitude fit.
 The non-$J/\psi$ background is studied with the data sample taken at $\sqrt{s}=3.080$ GeV, corresponding to an integrated luminosity of $(167.4\pm0.1)$~pb$^{-1}$~\cite{BESIII:2021cxx}.
 Its fraction, after taking into account the difference in luminosities~\cite{BESIII:2021cxx}, is estimated to be less than 0.7\% and ignored in further analysis.

 Figure~\ref{fig:fit_projection} shows the distributions of the $p\bar{p}$, $p\gamma$, and $\bar{p}\gamma$ invariant masses, as well as those of $\cos(\theta_\gamma)$, $\cos(\theta_p)$ and $\phi_p$.
 Here, $\theta_{\gamma}$ is the polar angle of the photon in the $J/\psi$ rest frame with the $z$-axis defined as the direction of the $e^+$ beam and $(\theta_{p},\phi_{p})$ are the polar and azimuthal angles, respectively, in the $p\bar{p}$ helicity frame.
 No significant structures in the $M_{p\bar{p}}$ or $M_{p\gamma}$ two-body invariant mass spectra are seen, other than the $\eta_c$ meson.
 As a check, potential contributions from $N^*(1440/1520/1535/1650)\to\gamma p$ are estimated with